spotify/heroic/docs/content/_docs/config.md

 # Allowed CORS origin for the HTTP API.
 Has no effect unless enableCors is true.
 corsAllowOrigin: <string> default = "*"

-# How to treat API requests without the X-Client-Id HTTP Header.
-Options are:
-# warn, reject, permit
-anonymousApiRequestSeverity: <string> default = reject

 # Flags used to enable/disable features.
 features:
   - <feature>